SachithraPinnaduwa/sdgp/README.md

 # Project Overview

-This project aims to develop a comprehensive web platform designed to help users, particularly travelers, detect and prevent scams in various contexts, including transportation, accommodation, and tourism-related activities.
-The platform targets both residents and foreigners, providing them with a centralized platform to share experiences, seek advice, and stay informed about potential scams.
+This project aims to develop a comprehensive web platform to help users, particularly travellers, detect and prevent scams in various contexts, including transportation, accommodation, and tourism-related activities.
+The platform targets residents and foreigners, providing them a centralized platform to share experiences, seek advice, and stay informed about potential scams.

 ## Key Features